 - Order additional score reports

 - What browser does this site support?

-The online registration system supports the latest versions of Internet Explorer®, Firefox®, and Safari™ browsers.
+The online registration system supports the latest versions of Chrome, Internet Explorer®, Firefox®, and Safari™ browsers.
 If you access our registration site without meeting these requirements, some functionality may not perform optimally and/or may be disabled.

 - What are the hours of operation for online registration?